MicrosoftDocs/ATADocs/ATPDocs/atp-capacity-planning.md

 The following sections present the instruction for how to collect the packets/sec counter from one Domain Controller.

 ## Choosing the right sensor type for your deployment<a name="choosing-the-right-sensor-type-for-your-deployment"></a>
-In an Azure ATP deployment any combination of the Azure ATP standalone sensor types is supported:
+In an Azure ATP deployment any combination of the Azure ATP sensor types is supported:

+- Only Azure ATP sensors
 - Only Azure ATP standalone sensors
-- Only Azure ATP sensor
 - A combination of both

 When deciding the sensor deployment type, consider the following benefits: